 Kuflink offers term loans of between 1 and 24 months.
 Remember; Kuflink cannot guarantee that individual borrowers will make loan repayments on time, but you will continue to earn interest on your loan until the balance is repaid.
 The expected loan term is stated on each individual lending opportunity.

-It may be possible to exit your loan early by reselling on Kuflink’s fledgling secondary market.
+It may be possible to exit your loan early by reselling on Kuflink’s secondary market.
 See ‘how good is the secondary market on Kuflink’ section below.

 How good is the secondary market on Kuflink?